DavidCramer/event-notifier/readme.txt

 4. Live (ish) Dashboard option to log most recent events.

 == Changelog ==

+= 1.2.1 - January 2017 =
+* Fixed a Cross-Site Scripting vulnerability on the loading animation.

 = 1.2.0 - November 2016 =
 * Added Dashboard Notification.
 Adds a dashboard widget with a live feed of events.